This post may contain affiliate links. Please see my disclosure policy for details.

 How to get to the University of Stirling

-The University of Stirling campus can be accessed by car or bus, used Travel Line Scotland to plan your journey.
+The University of Stirling campus can be accessed by car or bus, using Travel Line Scotland to plan your journey.
 Parking is chargeable at the site.

 Other non-Outlander things to do around Stirling